 The Subsidized Stafford Loan is a need-based loan program.
-The interest is paid by the Federal government while the student attends school at least half-time, during the six-month grace period, and during deferment periods for the Stafford Subsidized Loan.
+The interest is paid by the Federal government while the student attends school at least half-time, during the six-month grace period, and during deferment periods for the Stafford Subsidized Loan, until the student has received loans for a period that is 150% of the timeframe required for their program.